Embedded Baremetal

 IIO Concepts

-What is IIO – is a framework in the Linux kernel designed for devices such as adcs, dacs, etc..
-There is a tree concept inside kernel, there is the context concept which is specific to a board and has a set of drivers Context has a backend associated with it, it can be local or remote Is has an attribute associated with it – give various descriptions of the board: name, version, etc. Underneath the context comes the device, specific to the board and has also attributes, along with debug attributes – components you normally don’t interact with and require extra configuration or settings – ex.
-Advanced adc settings Each device has two components - buffer and channel – buffer is associated with data Channel represents the number of paths for signal to be acquired/generated
+What is IIO - is a framework in the Linux kernel designed for devices such as adcs, dacs, etc..
+There is a tree concept inside kernel, there is the context concept which is specific to a board and has a set of drivers.
+Context has a backend associated with it, it can be local or remote.
+Is has an attribute associated with it - give various descriptions of the board: name, version, etc. Underneath the context comes the device, specific to the board and has also attributes, along with debug attributes - components you normally don’t interact with and require extra configuration or settings - ex.
+Advanced adc settings Devices can have buffers and channels.
+Buffers are associated with data and the channels represent the number of paths for signals to be acquired/generated.

 Libiio